Mediation and Grievance Procedure for SHRA Employees - Interim

 11.4.
 Unless specifically indicated otherwise, all grievances must go through the University mediation process.

 11.5.
-To initiate a grievance, the employee must complete entirely and present the SPA Employee Mediation and Appeal Request Form to the Associate Vice Chancellor of Human Resources within 15 calendar days of the contested action or after attempting resolving the grievance informally.
+To initiate a grievance, the employee must complete entirely and present the SHRA Employee Mediation and Appeal Request Form to the Associate Vice Chancellor of Human Resources within 15 calendar days of the contested action or after attempting resolving the grievance informally.

 11.5.1.
 The mediation process shall be concluded within 35 calendar days from the filing of the grievance unless the parties agree in writing to a longer period of time.